-JoinSplitSig is instantiated in § 5.4.5 'JoinSplit Signature' on p.
+JoinSplitSig is instantiated in §5.4.5 'JoinSplit Signature' on p.
 60.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction in transaction has a correct transaction if transaction has a correct transaction has a cor
+Otherwise, a transaction has a correct JoinSplit signature if and only if JoinSplitSig.
+Verify joinSplitPubKey (dataToBeSigned, joinSplitSig) = 1.